hikaruUwU/Personal-Basement/README.md

 **Frontend** **Vite / TypeScript**

-The frontend project is set up using Vite for a fast development experience and TypeScript for code robustness.
+The frontend project is set up using Vite for a fast development experience and TypeScript for code robustness, including basic codes.

 * **Build Tool:** **Vite** is used for its blazing-fast cold start and instant Hot Module Replacement (HMR).
 * **Language:** **TypeScript**